 \mypara{Oracle attacks.} We extend the AMM reordering experiments from Section~\ref{subsec:amm_experiments} to allow for an additional miner action, where the miner can liquidate under-collateralized CDPs.
 Formally, if CDPs with index $1,...,n$ are open in the system, the set of transactions $s$ is extended to include a liquidation of all $n$ CDPs by a miner account $M$.
 We then compute the total amount of profit earned by $M$ from any successful liquidations as a lower-bound metric for MEV.

-To quantify this, we examine the on-chain data for the top 100 CDPs and blocks in MakerDAO when the CDPs are at the highest risk of liquidation (i.e. CDPs with the least collateral-to-debt ratio).
-For a given block, we consider possible reorderings over all Uniswap V2 and MakerDAO transactions, and then compute the MEV as a result of a miner possibly inserting a CDP liquidation transaction.
-We report this in Figure~\ref{fig:maker-mev} for the top 20 blocks with the largest CDP liquidations (calculated using the value of the collateral at the time of liquidation).
-We found a total MEV of 542,827 USD in these blocks---orders of magnitude larger than the block rewards and transaction fees for these blocks.
-These experiments can be reproduced using the \texttt{run\_mcd\_experiments} script we provide in our Github repository.
+To quantify this, we examine on-chain data for the top 100 CDPs and blocks in MakerDAO when the CDPs are at the highest risk of liquidation (i.e., CDPs with the least collateral-to-debt ratio).
+For a given block, we consider possible reorderings over all Uniswap V2 and MakerDAO transactions, and then compute the MEV as a result of a miner inserting a CDP liquidation transaction.
+We report this in \fig~\ref{fig:maker-mev} for the top 20 blocks with the largest liquidations (calculated using the collateral value at the time of liquidation).
+We found a total MEV of 542,827 USD---orders of magnitude larger than the block rewards and transaction fees for these blocks.
+These experiments can be reproduced using the \texttt{run\_mcd\_experiments} script in our Github repository.